LucasGulen/shopping-pickup/README.md

 The objective was to build an Ionic application that could help persons at risk who may need some help, such as IT troubleshooting and buy some food.

+We achieved to build the front part and simulate a database to make a proof of work.

-This project was made with collaoration of Flavio Barreiro Lindo, Alex Perritaz, Loïc Schupbach and David Roch.
+This project was made with collaboration of Flavio Barreiro Lindo, Alex Perritaz, Loïc Schupbach and David Roch as part of our Master in Information Science.